scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

    eval.evaluate(stream=stream, model=[nb, svm],
                         model_names=['NB', 'SVM']);

+We set two metrics to measure predictive performance: accuracy and kappa statistics :cite:`cohen1960coefficient` (for benchmarking classification accuracy under class imbalance, compares the models accuracy against that of a random classifier).
 During the evaluation, a dynamic plot displays the performance of both estimators over the stream, Fig.
 :ref:`fig:prequential`.
 Once the evaluation is completed, a summary is displayed in the terminal.
 For this example and considering the evaluation configuration::